 - iOS 7.x.
 This version was released in 2013 and is available with the iPhone 4 and onwards, iPod Touch 5th Generation and onwards, the iPad to and onwards, and the iPad Mini and onwards.
 This version had a completely redesigned interface aiming for a more neat and organised look.
 Some new features include AirDrop (wireless sharing), more app store search options, a new camera interface, as well as the ability to multitask, meaning you can operate multiple apps at once and flick between them with ease.

 - iOS 8.x.
 At WWDC in 2014, Apple announced the availability of iOS 8, which it dubbed the “biggest change to iOS since the introduction of the App Store”.
-Introducing the Apple Pay platform (that didn’t arrive in Australia until 2015), Reader View for Safari, and Family Sharing, there were also a number of UI improvements across a range of applications.
+Introducing the Apple Pay platform, Reader View for Safari, and Family Sharing, there were also a number of UI improvements across a range of applications.
 Apple also introduced Homekit and Healthkit APIs, which sowed the seeds for the future of the Health and Home apps on iOS.

 - iOS 9.x.
 While iOS 8 introduced a number of new features, iOS 9’s arrival in 2015 was more about under the hood improvements to the platform.
 A new News app replaced Newsstand, and Night Shift mode made the screen’s display warmer at night to reduce eye strain.
 There was also support for 3D Touch on the iPhone 6S family of devices, and the Passbook app was renamed to Wallet.